varda1296/DjangoAssignment/READ_ME.txt

 and I am displaying data from django-db database into JSON format using Rest-framework.

-Data into database was added through admin page.
+Here i am using inbuilt database was added through admin page.

 Code can be found in myassignment/devapp/

+Project is deployed on http://vardavk.pythonanywhere.com/

+Thanks.